cam-inc/viron/packages/website/docs/01-introduction.md

 ### Open-Source Software

-Viron is an open-source software which means we grant anyone for free to edit, study, distribute and contribute to it.
+Viron is an open-source software that grants anyone to edit, study, distribute and contribute to it for free.

 ### Fine-Tuned User Interface

 Viron works on all modern browsers and offers responsive UI.
 It supports light and dark modes with color themes.
-Visit [here](../todo) for more detail.
+Visit [here](../todo) for more information.

 ### OpenAPI Specification-driven